BY JOE TYRRELL

 As a tide of foreclosures sweeps the nation, more American homeowners and businesses are asking courts to take a closer look at the sometimes obscure transactions that precede them.
 Some decisions have required banks to prove they are more than issuers or investors in securities derived from mortgages.

-In August, the Kansas Supreme Court ruled that both a secondary lender and a national mortgage registration system used by many banks lacked standing in a foreclosure case.
+Kansas Supreme Court ruled that both a secondary lender and a national mortgage registration system used by many banks lacked standing in a foreclosure case.

 In October, a federal court in New York expunged a foreclosure on a home in White Plains, returning it to the borrowers after finding the plaintiff bank also lacked necessary documentation for its claim.